-Last weekend, I had been reading Peter Levine’s In an Unspoken Voice1 about how the body releases trauma.
+The weekend before last, I had been reading Peter Levine’s In an Unspoken Voice1 about how the body releases trauma.
 I wasn’t planning an experiment to test it out.
 My plans changed.

 Functional neurology massage works to bring about better cooperation of the body, emotions and nervous system.
 It uses learning and feedback principles of neuroplasticity–how the brain can rewire itself–to improve functioning.
 The assessments (see Functional Neuro–A Different Approach to Massage) may give me information about how sensations are limited or distorted–numbness in one arm, or down one side of the face, or continued pain from an old injury.… Read the rest